sitiporn/DebiasNeuro-components/README.md

     - [x] get rid of samples are not belong to 3 classes
     - [x] compute average prob of every samples for golden answer of each samples

+- [ ] changing y computation by consider non-entailment class to compute indirect effect

+- [ ] further interventions
+    - [ ] neuron intervention by replace set of of candidates from top K of each layer (hidden representation; output)
+    - [ ] attention head interventions by changing attention weights of individual attention head; input
+    - [ ] full layer of attention head; input; to the important of attention layers

 ## General Tackles
 1. modifying embedding space to do counterfactual inference
 2. modifying input and applying casual inference theory